I started this blog in 2006 and there’s one subject I’ve never broached in over 1,500 postings: Settlements.

 My first car was a 1982 Honda Accord hatchback.
 Five-speed stick.
 Roll down windows.
 Manual locks.
 No A/C.

 I learned to drive stick when my older brother needed me to drive his manual transmission car back from Philadelphia to Long Island.
 I got a lesson on Saturday.
 And drove it solo out of Center City Philly to New York on Sunday.
 Only stalled once.

-My theory in buying my no-frills Honda was simple: The fewer things that were automated the fewer things there were to break.
-And nothing ever broke in that car.
-It was a great car and I took many a trip back in it back and forth to Buffalo during law school.
+My theory in buying that no-frills Honda was simple: The fewer automated things, the fewer things would break.
+And nothing ever broke.
+It was a great car and I used it for many a trip back and forth to Buffalo during law school.

 But cars and Manhattan are not a good match and when I moved there in 1986 it was time to kiss it good bye.
 When I needed a car I would rent one and those rentals were far cheaper than the cost of garaging it.

 (Hang with me a bit here and I’ll get to the safety and personal injury stuff.)

 When I moved to the suburbs after 13 years of city living it was time to motor up again.
 But I had a problem, and part of that problem was a pipestem driveway.
 And Mrs. NYPILB (she loves that acronym!) didn’t drive stick, didn’t know from clutches, and didn’t want to learn the three-pedal two-step.
 In twenty years of marriage that’s the worst I can say about her so I figure I’m pretty far ahead of the game.

 Having a two-car family and a pipestem driveway would mean constant car shuffling.
 I let the fun of driving stick slip away since my car was mostly going to the train station anyway.
 And that’s just the way it was.